Machine Strategy Guide

 When to Play Quick Hit

 Quick Hit advantage play is entirely about ceiling proximity.
-Most configurations become worth evaluating when the meter is within 15–25% of the ceiling, but exact trigger thresholds depend on the specific game, denomination, and jackpot seed value.
+Most configurations become worth evaluating when the counter is within 15–25% of the ceiling, but exact trigger thresholds depend on the specific game, denomination, and jackpot seed value.

 Bankroll Note